Aryankpoor/gpt-blogger/README.md

 ## 1. CSS DYNAMIC NAVIGATION BAR
 ![Capture](https://user-images.githubusercontent.com/64773763/91126876-a7b62f00-e6c2-11ea-8d8d-db7b3787db2d.JPG)

-The navigation bar has also been gathered from an open-source YouTube channel - Kevin Powell.

 I have also made a drop down navigation bar for my site myself.
 The names on the navigation bar have hover effect.